SokuDev/SokuMods/README.md

 **Run replay files easily from Windows.**

 *This associates .rep with Soku for easy watching in one click.
-You can also drag replays or folders containing replays to the th123.exe file (not th123e.exe!).*
+You can also drag replays or folders containing replays to the th123.exe file.*

 ### ReplayInputView+